Although MATLAB® source code (

 To invoke script

 When you call a P-code file, MATLAB gives it execution

 This is true even if you happen to change the source code at some

 point after generating the P-code file.
 Remember to remove the

 file before distributing your code.

 P-code files are designed to be independent of the release under which they were created and the release in which they are used (backward and forward compatibility).
 New and deprecated MATLAB features can be a problem, but it is the same problem that would exist if you used the original MATLAB input file.
 To fix errors of this kind in a P-code file, fix the corresponding MATLAB input file and create a new P-code file.

 P-code files built using MATLAB Version 7.4 and earlier have a different format than those built with more recent versions of MATLAB.
 These older P-code files do not run in MATLAB 8.6 (R2015b) or later.
 Rebuild any P-code files that were built with MATLAB 7.4 or earlier using a more recent version of MATLAB, and then redistribute them as necessary.

 Another way to protect your source code is to build it into a standalone executable and distribute the executable, along with any other necessary files, to external customers.
 You must have the MATLAB Compiler™ and a supported C or C++ compiler installed to prepare files for deployment.
 The end user, however, does not need MATLAB.

 To build a standalone application for your MATLAB application, develop and debug your application following the usual procedure for MATLAB program files.
-Then, generate the executable file or files following the instructions in Steps by the Developer to Deploy to End Users in the MATLAB Compiler documentation.
+Then, generate the executable file or files following the instructions in Steps by the Developer to Deploy to End Users (MATLAB Compiler) in the MATLAB Compiler documentation.